 2. The client is no longer the client, the planet is the client.
 Always.
 Designers must work with clients to understand that priorities revolve around doing what's needed in order to reduce energy consumption and prevent further warming.

-3. We need an heirloom culture, meaning that designers should be creating products that last so long they can be handed down from generation to generation (see the new howies line).
+3. We need an heirloom culture, meaning that designers should be creating products that last so long they can be handed down from generation to generation.
 He said he plans to give a Rolex watch and a Mont Blanc pen to his newborn son this year with the intention that they be his only timepiece and writing implement for the next 100 years.

 4. We need to tranform into a share economy, in which objects that we only use on occasion are co-owned or borrowed from a central source, reducing the number that need to be produced while benefiting from the service the object provides.
 This model is being played out in car-sharing services and tool-lending libraries but could extend much more broadly.

 While Griffith's view of the future could be construed as bleak, he expressed confidence that he and other engineers will take care of "their job"—to be sure that renewable energy spreads across the globe at the rate it must (which is alarmingly fast)—and encouraged designers to do their part to be sure that waste and impact plummet in the next few years.
 He called 2009 the "year of peak waste" and pointed out the possible silver lining of our recession, which is that the natural reduction in consumption due to economic stress will lighten our footprints.